Maple Glazed Pork Tenderloin

 Preheat the oven

 Place flour on a plate.
-Coat pork tenderloins in flour, shaking off excess.
+Coat the pork tenderloins in flour, shaking off excess.

-In an oven-safe skillet over medium-high heat, brown tenderloins in butter and oil, about 2 minutes per side.
+In a heat-resistant ovenproof skillet over high heat, sear the pork tenderloins in butter and oil for about 2 minutes per side.
 Season with salt and pepper.
 Transfer to a plate.

-In the same skillet, sauté shallots for 1 minute.
+In the same skillet, sauté the onions for 1 minute.
 Add maple syrup and mustard.
-Simmer 1 minute until slightly thickened.
+Simmer for 1 minute until the sauce thickens slightly.

-Return tenderloins to skillet and coat with sauce.
-Bake 16-17 minutes for medium-rare.
+Return the tenderloins to the skillet and cover with sauce.
+Cook for 16-17 minutes for medium pork.

 Rest and serve

-Remove from oven, cover with aluminum foil and rest 5 minutes.
-Slice and serve drizzled with sauce.
+Remove from oven, cover with aluminum foil and let rest for 5 minutes.
+Slice and serve, drizzling with sauce.

 Serve these pork tenderloins with squash purée or maple mashed potatoes to stay on theme.
 It's a perfect dish for fall evenings!